 Best option for bonus spending offers

-If Barclays keeps this up once the card converts to the AAdvantage Aviator Red card, this gives it yet another advantage (no pun intended) over the Citi issued card.
-And as Brenton astutely observed, since they can’t acquire new cardholders once the US Airways card converts to AAdvantage, they may continue these bonus promotions to keep existing cardholders happy.
+If Barclays keeps this up once the card converts to the AAdvantage Aviator Red card, this gives it yet another advantage (no pun intended) over the Citi-issued card.
+As Brenton astutely observed, since they can’t acquire new cardholders once the US Airways card converts to AAdvantage, they may continue these bonus promotions to keep existing cardholders happy.

 Which card is best?

-You can certainly keep both cards and I’ve previously made a case for doing so.
-However, if you’re looking to downsize your credit card collection and don’t know which one to keep, the above mentioned points are worth taking into consideration.
+You can certainly keep both cards, and I’ve previously made a case for doing so.
+However, if you’re looking to downsize your credit card collection and don’t know which one to keep, the above points are worth considering.

 I’m guessing Citibank will be the official card issuer for the new AAdvantage program after the merger is complete.
 Because of that, I want to apply for the Dividend Miles card before it gets discontinued.
 Sometime, do you think Barclays will publish an official date for when they discontinue their US Airways card?
 If possible, I would like to wait until Feb 22, so that it will be 90 days after my last inquiry.